 Raw.
 Organic.
-GMO free.
-Plant based.
+GMO-free.
+Plant-based.
 Dairy free.
-Gluten free optional.
+Gluten-free optional.
 If all those words sound like they add us to a resounding YUCK from your kids, it’s time to try Sun Café Organic.
 Order up (to share, as there’s no kids menu, so you’ll want to get things to share for the table) some Sun Nachos (hold the jalapeño for the kids, but they’ll love the nacho “cheese” and guac), pizza (with cashew cheese) and of course, the mac & cheese, pictured above (quinoa pasta with tomato & cashew Mac sauce—try it with added tempeh bacon, too!).

 10820 Ventura Blvd.

 photo: Wild Living Foods via Facebook